onflow/cadence/docs/language.md

 Fields in composite data types behave differently when they have a resource type.

-If a resource type has fields that have a resource type it **must** declare a destructor, which **must** invalidate all resource fields, i.e. move or destroy them.
+If a resource type has fields that have a resource type, it **must** declare a destructor, which **must** invalidate all resource fields, i.e. move or destroy them.

 ```cadence,file=resource-nested-field.cdc